 - Streaming Platform: HBO Max

-Will Smith is playing the role of an elite pilot; Bill Pullman as the President of the US.
+Will Smith is playing the role of an elite pilot; Bill Pullman is the President of the US.
 They fight to save Earth from an alien invasion.
-The best part of this movie is its special effects that display mass destruction and huge UFOs.
+Moreover, the best part of this movie is its special effects that display mass destruction and huge UFOs.

 1. The Faculty (1992)